approov/quickstart-ios-swift-urlsession/README.md

 # Approov Quickstart: iOS Swift URLSession

-This quickstart is written specifically for native iOS apps that are written in Swift for making the API calls using using [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) that you wish to protect with Approov.
+This quickstart is written specifically for native iOS apps that are written in Swift and making API calls using [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession) that you wish to protect with Approov.
 If this is not your situation then check if there is a more relevant quickstart guide available.

 This quickstart provides the basic steps for integrating Approov into your app.
 A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-ios-swift-urlsession/blob/master/SHAPES-EXAMPLE.md) is also available.